“The Curious Incident of the Dog in the Night-Time

 He/Him

 Anthony is a Philadelphia-based actor and graduate of Rutgers University, where he earned his BA in both English and Theater.
 In his Philly debut with the Latin X theater company, Teatro Del Sol, he played Creon in their production of Oedipus El Rey.
 He has also worked with Delaware Shakespeare Company, PAC, and South Camden Theatre Company and has performed in a number of readings with Theatre Ariel.
 Always happy to be working locally, Anthony is excited to be a part of Curious Incident.
-He’d like to thank his family, friends, and college mentor for their love and support.
+He’d like to thank his family, friends, and college mentors for their love and support.

 Cade MacFee as Voice 3